 The Covid-19 pandemic has transformed the way businesses operate.
 Within a few weeks from the onset of the pandemic in early 2020, corporations had to shift to a remote working model.
-This was marked by rapid adoption of cloud technologies and a significant proportion of workforce suddenly using personal devices to access their official documents.
+This change was marked by rapid adoption of cloud technologies and a significant proportion of workforce suddenly using personal devices to access their official documents.
 While this enabled business continuity, it also expanded the threat perimeter, making businesses more vulnerable to cyber-attacks.

 The banking, financial services, and insurance (BFSI) sector is no exception.
-From February 2020 to April 2021, the BFSI sector experienced a 40-fold increase in cyber-attacks including phishing, malware and ransomware.1 In 2020, the average cost of a data breach for a global financial services firm was $5.85 million, significantly higher when compared to average cost across all the sectors.2
+From February 2020 to April 2021, the BFSI sector experienced a 40-fold increase in cyber-attacks including phishing, malware and ransomware.1 In 2020, the average cost of a data breach for a global financial services firm was $5.85 million, significantly higher when compared to the average cost across all the sectors.2

-Within BFSI, capital market firms are likely to witness a significant impact, given that they accounted for over one fourth of all cyber-attacks targeted on the BFSI sector from January 2020 to March 2021.3 Recent technology trends in capital markets are increasing the number of participants in the enterprise network, making it more vulnerable to cyber-attacks.
+Within BFSI, capital market firms are likely to witness a significant impact, given that they accounted for over one-fourth of all cyber-attacks targeted on the BFSI sector from January 2020 to March 2021.3 Recent technology trends in capital markets are increasing the number of participants on the enterprise network, making it more vulnerable to cyber-attacks.
 The adoption of open architectures — which allow corporations to quickly add, upgrade, and swap system components with third-party companies — are also making it more difficult to align cybersecurity controls across the extended enterprise network.
 Similarly, commercial off-the-shelf products are often cost-effective and simplify installation but can create unknown cyber risks in the enterprise network.

 Top cyber risks in the post-pandemic era